This story begins in a castle overlooking a village.

-The Doctor returns to his TARDIS, leaving Romana to deal with problem of Adric.
+The Doctor returns to his TARDIS, leaving Romana to deal with the problem called Adric.

-Sue: They both look genuinely annoyed that they have to deal with him.
+Sue: They both look genuinely annoyed that they have to put up with him.
 I’m not sure if that’s acting or not.

-Meanwhile, in the Tower, Romana finds Adric, who is out for the count.
+Meanwhile, back at the Tower, Romana finds Adric, who is still out for the count.

-Sue: I really hope that isn’t Adric’s new costume.
-He looks like a page boy.
+Sue: I hope that isn’t Adric’s new costume.
+He looks like a pageboy.

-The Doctor finds a command from Rassillon himself, buried deep inside the TARDIS data banks: Kill All Vampires.
+The Doctor discovers a decree from Rassillon, buried deep inside the TARDIS data banks: Kill All Vampires.

-Sue: Right, pause it, please.
+Sue: Right, pause this, please.
 I don’t get this at all.
-If that is the prime directive for all Time Lords, why hide it away like that?
-It took the Doctor 15 minutes to get at this instruction, and that’s only because he was searching for it in the first place.
-It doesn’t make any sense.
+If that is supposed to be the prime directive for all the Time Lords, why hide it like that?
+It took the Doctor 15 minutes to access this instruction, and that’s only because he was looking for it in the first place.
+It doesn’t make any sense!

-The episode concludes with Camilla trying to get her claws into Romana.
+The episode concludes with Camilla attempting to get her claws into Romana.